The Action of Young Subgroups on the Partition Complex: Statement of Results

 For every pointed space, we produce a natural ``EHP-like'' sequence of maps

 The first map in this sequence is subtle to define and requires us to work with point-set models for strictly commutative monoid spaces.
-We then prove: \begin{theoremn}[\ref{EHPMonoid}] If $S^{n}$ is a sphere of even dimension $n\geq 2$, then the EHP-sequence
+We then prove: \begin{theoremn}[\ref{EHPMonoid}] If $S^{n}$ is a sphere of even dimension $n\geq 2$, then the EHP sequence

-is in fact a homotopy cofibre sequence of strictly commutative monoid spaces. \end{theoremn} Just like the classical EHP sequence gives rise to the Takayushi cofibration sequence via Goodwillie calculus (cf. Section 4.2. of \cite{arone1999goodwillie} and Remark $2.1.7.$ in \cite{behrens2012goodwillie}), our new EHP sequence for commutative monoid spaces can be used to construct a strict analogue of the Takayushi cofibration sequence by applying $\AQ$: \begin{theoremn}[\ref{EHPLIE}] For each $d \in \NN$ and each $\ell \in \NN$ even, there is a cofibre sequence of spaces
+is in fact a homotopy cofibre sequence of strictly commutative monoid spaces. \end{theoremn} Just like the classical EHP sequence gives rise to the Takayasu cofibration sequence via Goodwillie calculus (cf.\ Section 4.2 of \cite{arone1999goodwillie}\cite[Remark 2.1.7]{behrens2012goodwillie}), our new EHP sequence for commutative monoid spaces induces a strict analogue of the Takayasu cofibration sequence by applying $\AQ$: \begin{theoremn}[\ref{EHPLIE}] For each $d \in \NN$ and each $\ell \in \NN$ even, there is a cofibre sequence of spaces